 Execution time.
 Figure 4 compares the execution time of the SPEC applications on the 5 processor configurations of Table V. From left to right, we show data for each application under TSO, for the average application under TSO, and for the average under RC (RC-Average).
 Each set of bars is normalized to Base.
-For IS-Sp and IS-Fu, we show the contribution of the stall caused by validation operations.

 If we focus on the fence-based solutions, we see that they have high overhead.
 Under TSO, the average execution time of Fe-Sp and Fe-Fu is 88% and 246% higher, respectively, than Base.
-The overhead of InvisiSpec is lower, although still significant.
-Under TSO, the average execution time of IS-Sp and IS-Fu is 22% and 80% higher, respectively, than Base.
+The overhead of InvisiSpec is very small.
+Under TSO, the average execution time of IS-Sp and IS-Fu is 7.6% and 18.2% higher, respectively, than Base.

-There are three main reasons for the slowdowns of IS-Sp and IS-Fu: validation stalls, lack of cache state reuse after branch squash, and contention due to two accesses per load.
+There are three main reasons for the slowdowns of IS-Sp and IS-Fu: validation stalls, TLB miss stalls, and contention due to two accesses per load.
 We consider each of them in turn.